skx/cpmulator/EXTENSIONS.md

-## Function 0x04: Get/Set Quiet Flag
+## Function 0x04: NOP

-* Removed.
-Obsolete.
+This is an obsolete function, which does nothing.